hecko-yes/hecko.my.to/fursonae/index.md

 2022-08-22

-mostly made by electriclizardfren, included for completeness
+mostly made by electriclizardfren, included for completeness not pictured: unlimited stretchability (with constant width, in toony defiance of conservation of mass)

 ![semi-anthro otter with blurple body and acid green countershading, purple tophat with yellow stripe, no visible mouth](otter/Untitled1205_20220822122937.png)